ThatGuyChandan/OutFlo-Assignment/README.md

   - Set the build command to `npm run build`
   - Set the start command to `npm start`

-- **Heroku**
-  - Create two apps: one for the client and one for the server
-  - Configure environment variables
-  - Deploy using Git or Heroku CLI

 - **Vercel**
   - Deploy the client using Vercel's platform
   - Deploy the server separately

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, email support@outflo.com or join our Slack channel.

----

-Made with ❤️ by the OutFlo Team